open-energy-transition/electric-demand-data/docs/electricity_demand_retrieval.md

 # Electricity demand data retrieval

 This repository provides scripts to download and process electricity demand data from various sources.
-The main script, `download_electricity_data.py`, serves as the entry point for retrieving data, while individual retrieval scripts are located in the `retrieval/` folder, each handling data extraction from a specific provider.
+The main script, `download_electricity_data.py`, serves as the entry point for retrieving data, while individual retrieval scripts are located in the `retrieval/` folder, each handling data extraction from a specific source.

 ## Features